CommandTech/2025-GompeiScout/README.md

 Wants:

+--Code Changes--
-- [ ] Modular design (Code that doesn't change stays in a folder that doesn't get touched.
+- [x] Modular design (Code that doesn't change stays in a folder that doesn't get touched.
 Code that changes every year is in a different folder.)

 - [x] See if you can overlay different screens on top of each other